microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_postgresql_hyperscale_arm_template/_index.md

 - The deployment is using the ARM template parameters file.
 Before initiating the deployment, edit the [_azuredeploy.parameters.json_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/ARM/azuredeploy.parameters.json) file located in your local cloned repository folder.
 An example parameters file is located [here](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/ARM/artifacts/azuredeploy.parameters.example.json).

-  - _'sshRSAPublicKey'_ - Your SSH public key
+  - _`sshRSAPublicKey`_ - Your SSH public key
-  - _'spnClientId'_ - Your Azure service principal id
+  - _`spnClientId`_ - Your Azure service principal id
-  - _'spnClientSecret'_ - Your Azure service principal secret
+  - _`spnClientSecret`_ - Your Azure service principal secret
-  - _'spnTenantId'_ - Your Azure tenant id
+  - _`spnTenantId`_ - Your Azure tenant id
-  - _'windowsAdminUsername'_ - Client Windows VM Administrator name
+  - _`windowsAdminUsername`_ - Client Windows VM Administrator name
-  - _'windowsAdminPassword'_ - Client Windows VM Password.
+  - _`windowsAdminPassword`_ - Client Windows VM Password.
 Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 The value must be between 12 and 123 characters long.
-  - _'myIpAddress'_ - Your local public IP address.
+  - _`myIpAddress`_ - Your local public IP address.
 This is used to allow remote RDP and SSH connections to the client Windows VM and AKS cluster.
-  - _'logAnalyticsWorkspaceName'_ - Unique name for the deployment log analytics workspace.
+  - _`logAnalyticsWorkspaceName`_ - Unique name for the deployment log analytics workspace.
-  - _'deploySQLMI'_ - Boolean that sets whether or not to deploy SQL Managed Instance, for this scenario we leave it set to _**false**_.
+  - _`deploySQLMI`_ - Boolean that sets whether or not to deploy SQL Managed Instance, for this scenario we leave it set to _**false**_.
-  - _'SQLMIHA`_ - Boolean that sets whether or not to deploy SQL Managed Instance with high-availability (business continuity) configurations, for this scenario we leave it set to _**false**_.
+  - _`SQLMIHA`_ - Boolean that sets whether or not to deploy SQL Managed Instance with high-availability (business continuity) configurations, for this scenario we leave it set to _**false**_.
-  - _'deployPostgreSQL'_ - Boolean that sets whether or not to deploy PostgreSQL Hyperscale, for this Azure Arc-enabled PostgreSQL Hyperscale scenario we will set it to _**true**_.
+  - _`deployPostgreSQL`_ - Boolean that sets whether or not to deploy PostgreSQL Hyperscale, for this Azure Arc-enabled PostgreSQL Hyperscale scenario we will set it to _**true**_.
-  - _'deployBastion'_ - Choice (true | false) to deploy Azure Bastion or not to connect to the client VM.
+  - _`deployBastion`_ - Choice (true | false) to deploy Azure Bastion or not to connect to the client VM.
-  - _'bastionHostName'_ - Azure Bastion host name.
+  - _`bastionHostName`_ - Azure Bastion host name.

 - To deploy the ARM template, navigate to the local cloned [deployment folder](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/ARM) and run the below command: